From the Minister

 - Assisted the first Métis organization in establishing the right to consultation on Aboriginal harvesting rights in Fort McKay.

 Taking quick, effective action to cut costs and deliver relief to help families, businesses and vulnerable Albertans.

 Funding to help Indigenous communities research undocumented Indigenous deaths and burial sites.

 Alberta’s government will invest in Indigenous-led mental health efforts, including supporting the healing of residential school survivors and their families.

-Wilson brings an extensive record of public service to the legislature, including: 15 years as County Councillor with County of Wetaskiwin, seven years as Chairman of Crossroads Regional Health Authority, six years as Member of the Western Canadian Agriculture Debt Review Board, five years as School Board Trustee with Wetaskiwin Regional Public Schools and decades as a local business owner and farmer.
+Prior to his service as an elected official, Mr. Wilson served 15 years as County Councillor with County of Wetaskiwin, 7 years as Chairman of Crossroads Regional Health Authority, 6 years as Member of the Western Canadian Agriculture Debt Review Board, 5 years as School Board Trustee with Wetaskiwin Regional Public Schools and decades as a local business owner and farmer.

 Mr. Wilson grew up and went to school with the First Nations of Maskwacîs.
 He lived near the 4 bands in the Summer Village of Ma-Me-O Beach, which he considers an integral part of his personal story.

 Rick Wilson was first elected as the Member of the Legislative Assembly for Maskwacîs-Wetaskiwin on April 16, 2019 and was re-elected on May 29, 2023.